jmcantrell/arch-bootstrap/README.md

 Boot loading is handled by [GRUB][grub] with a [GPT][gpt] partition table using BIOS or [UEFI][uefi] mode, depending on the detected hardware capabilities.

-Logical volume management is handled by [LVM][lvm], including a volume for swap (allowing for hibernation).
+Logical volume management is handled by [LVM][lvm], optionally, with a volume for swap (allowing for hibernation).

 If enabled, [full disk encryption][fde] is implemented using the [LVM on LUKS][lvm-on-luks] method.